 Anne Frank House

 A visit here is a must while visiting Amsterdam.
-The museum is somber and heavy but tells a story of hate and about a past, that was not so long ago.
-Just be sure to book your tickets in advance as they sell out months prior.
+The museum is sombre and heavy but tells a story of hate and about a past, that was not so long ago.

 Exploring this museum will transport you from the middle ages to the present with a wide range of exhibits.
 A visit to the Rijksmuseum is perfect if you find yourself visiting on a rainy day.